Enter your Property's Plan number

 Every Australia Day, staff at The Knight recognise a worthy recipient(s), for our 'Australian Knight' award, who has demonstrated qualities that personify those of a Knight.

-This year, we wish to acknowledge Jim Stynes as our Australian of the Year, our Australian Knight.
+This year, we wish to acknowledge Corporal Benjamin Roberts-Smith VC MG as an Australian hero for his courage, bravery and heroism whilst serving Australia in the Army Defence Force; our Australian of the Year, our Australian Knight.

-The Knight donated $10,000 to the The Reach Foundation.
+The Knight donated $10,000 to the White Cloud Foundation.